VersCreativeUK/FACETS/Android/README.md

 ## [Unreleased] [0.0.8-rc1]
 ### Added
+- Notes
+    - Users can now add text based notes to the app to review later
+- Appointments
+    - Users can now add appointments to the application which can be added to the device's calendar
 - MS Symptoms can be added to an Activity diary entry

 ## [0.0.7] - 2019-03-29